-The grass is greening up, the neighbor twin boys are ramming around on their new bicycles, cutting across very soft lawns and leaving furrows.
-Now I understand why my father – who would have turned 98 this coming Saturday (happy birthday, Dad… I miss you) – yelled at the neighbor boy when his Schwinn strayed off the lawn.
+The grass is greening up, the neighbor boys are ramming around on their new electric scooters, cutting across very soft lawns and leaving furrows.
+Now I understand why my father – who would have turned 100 next week (happy birthday, Dad… I miss you) – yelled at the neighbor boy when his Schwinn strayed off the lawn.

 Ouch.
-The boy was hurt, and his parents sued the Cotes for not trimming their shrubs so that Chuckie could see where he was going.
+The boy was hurt.
+His parents responded in the usual American fashion: they sued the Cotes for not trimming their shrubs so that Chuckie could see where he was going.

 Herrington v.
 Cote, 2007 Tex.
 App.
 LEXIS 2501, 2007 WL 926622 (Court of Appeals, Texas, Mar.
 29, 2007).
 Charles Herrington, a minor child, was riding his bicycle on the Cotes’ property.
 As he rode out of the driveway and into the street, he hit the side of a car driven by Jennifer Morgan and was badly injured.
 His mother sued the Cotes, claiming that shrubs planted along their driveway from the garage to the edge of the street created a dangerous condition that obstructed her son’s ability to see oncoming traffic.
 The Cotes asked the trial court for summary judgment, claiming they did not owe a duty to Charles, did not breach any duty, or proximately cause the youth’s injuries.
 The trial court granted summary judgment in favor of the Cotes.